Cosby5/All-My-Stars/README.md

 ## Jupyter Notebook

+- [theAdarshSrivastava/Hand-Wriiten-digit-classifier](https://github.com/theAdarshSrivastava/Hand-Wriiten-digit-classifier) - This project is a demonstration of the capability of deep learning techniques in object recognition in image data.
+It is a handwritten digit recognition model using the MNIST dataset.
 - [bencbartlett/3D-printed-mirror-array](https://github.com/bencbartlett/3D-printed-mirror-array) - 3D-printable hexagonal mirror array capable of reflecting sunlight into arbitrary patterns
 - [andy6804tw/2020-12th-ironman](https://github.com/andy6804tw/2020-12th-ironman) - [全民瘋AI系列] 第12屆iT邦幫忙鐵人賽 影片教學組
 - [tomasero/openSleep](https://github.com/tomasero/openSleep) - platform for sleep hacking and research